 Microphones – Two Electrovoice ND767a dynamic supercardioid vocal mics; two AKG D3800M dynamic cardioid vocal mics; two Shure SM 57 cardioid instrument mics, and two matched pairs of Rode NT5 small diaphragm cardioid-condensor instrument mics.

-Miscellaneous – Six regular boom stands, one short boom stand; two mono DI boxes, one stereo DI; XLR and balanced 1/4″ cables (no regular 1/4″ instrument or 1/8″ stereo cables), 16-channel snake, adapters, etc. We also have a Fender Twin Reverb ’65 Reissue guitar amplifier.
+Miscellaneous – Six regular boom stands, one short boom stand; two mono and two stereo DI boxes; XLR and balanced 1/4″ cables (no regular 1/4″ instrument or 1/8″ stereo cables), 16-channel snake, adapters, AC extension cords, power strips, etc. We also have a Fender Twin Reverb ’65 Reissue guitar amplifier.

-If you plan to use our sound system, you must have a qualified, experienced sound technician to set up, operate, and tear down the equipment.
-We can refer you to several of our approved sound techs who charge a reasonable fee.
-While this adds some extra hassle and expense, it saves you the potential cost of having to replace or repair equipment that is broken during your production; if our technician breaks something, you are not responsible.
-If you prefer to use someone who has never worked here before, they will need to come in a week or two before your show for a walk-through of the system.
+If you plan to use our sound system, we prefer that you hire one of our approved audio technicians.
+Their fees vary depending on the individual and the complexity of your event, but the average fee is about $150 per night.
+You contract with them directly, and we do not take a cut of their fee.
+While this adds some extra expense, it saves you the potential cost of having to replace or repair equipment that is damaged during your event; if our technician breaks something, you are not responsible.
+If you prefer to hire someone who is not on our tech list, they will need to come in a week or two before your show for a walk-through of the system.
 Alternately, you may bring in your own PA equipment.

-We have about 10 Manhassett music stands (they come and go), but no stand lights.
+MUSIC STANDS: We usually have about 10 Manhassett music stands (they come and go), but no stand lights.